kritika27/kritika27/README.md

 🌱 Extras: I am also pursuing B1 level German language Certification from Goethe-Institut Bangalore.
 I have completed A1 & A2 level German courses successfully from Goethe.

-👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
-I am always open to learn new Technologies.
-If you want to discuss something over programming, let's grab a cup of Coffee together.
+👯 I like to write about programming on my Tech Blog & Twitter, go to Meet-ups & Conferences to meet like minded people.
+In my free time I am also mentoring beginners in Frontend Development.

 ⚡ Fun fact: I am a huge writing enthusiast.
-I am open to part-time/Freelance Content or Technical Writing.
+I like to write Tech Blogs and travel blogs.
 Started my first Blog in 2011 even before AI & Vlogs became the trend.
 Pursuing content-writing since school time.
 ### Available on:

 <a href="https://dev.to/kritika27"><img height="30" src="https://raw.githubusercontent.com/WaylonWalker/WaylonWalker/main/icon/dev.png"></a>&nbsp;&nbsp;